opensecuritycontroller/community/testing/testcases/da_testcases.md

 **Type:** Negative

 **Description:**
-User can force delete a SG bound DA.
+User can force delete a DA which has SG bound.

 **Required Initial State:**
-OSC has the DA added and VC Security Group has been bound with this DA.
+OSC has a DA added and bound to a Security Group (SG).

 **Steps:**
 1. Launch OSC web application: `https://OSC-ip-address`.
 2. Login to OSC.
 3. Click **Setup**->**Distributed Appliance**->**Delete**.
 4. Popup confirmation with force delete selection.
 5. Click **OK** and reconfirm force delete selection to delete the DA.
-6. Also go to OpenStack UI to delete the VNF Instance since OSC force delete DA will not force delete Instance in OpenStack.

 **Expected Result:**
 The DA should be deleted.
-Be aware if not doing step 6 you'll have the DA VM instances still in OpenStack environment.
+**Note**: Also ensure to delete the VNF instance on OpenStack since forcing deleting a DA on OSC will not delete the deployed instance.

 ****